Virginia Hatley

 Virginia Hatley’s paintings have been shown in solo

-and group shows at the Douglas Baker Gallery and the Nina Bliese Gallery in Minneapolis.
+and group shows at the Douglas Baker Gallery and the Nina Bliese Gallery.

 Her illustrations have been published as book covers and in numerous publications, including The New Yorker, GQ, and Time.